mim-ml-teaching/public-rc-2025-26/docs/lab9-public/lab9.md

 Just flying through the gates with a fixed yaw angle is not sufficient.
 See the example video for reference.

+For the tasks with non-rotated gates, adjusting yaw angle is not required (but it's ok if you do it).

 ## Assets